garrandall/popular-music-data/tracks/last-dayz-onyx.md

   start_date: '1995-12-09'
 ---

-South suicide Queens....all niggaz gather up all your arms and get ready for this new world order shit is about to change-muther fucker
+South suicide Queens...all niggas gather up all your arms and get ready for this new world order shit is about to change-muther fucker

 I'm America's nightmare
-young black and just dont give a fuck
+young black and just don't give a fuck
 I just want to get high and live it up so fuck in '95 and why you tryin to slave us